eileenthg/hoyolab-resin-counter-3.0/README.md

 ## Features
 - Shows your current resin
-- Shows how much time until resin is full + what time (MM/DD/YY, HH:MM:SS)
+- Shows how much time until resin is full + when it caps (MM/DD/YY, HH:MM:SS)
+- Shows number of commissions completed
 - Shows realm currency
-- Shows how much time until realm currency is full + what time (MM/DD/YY, HH:MM:SS)
+- Shows how much time until realm currency is full + when it caps (MM/DD/YY, HH:MM:SS)
 - Shows number of expeditions completed
 - Super duper fast resin checking after you have setup your account